QwenLM/Qwen2.5/docs/source/deployment/vllm.rst

 =====================

 We recommend you trying with
-`vLLM <https://github.com/vllm-project/vllm>`__ for your deployement of Qwen.
-It is simple to use, and it is fast with state-of-the-art serving throughtput, efficienct management of attention key value memory with PagedAttention, continuous batching of input requests, optimized CUDA kernels, etc. To learn more about vLLM, please refer to the `paper <https://arxiv.org/abs/2309.06180>`__ and
+`vLLM <https://github.com/vllm-project/vllm>`__ for your deployment of Qwen.
+It is simple to use, and it is fast with state-of-the-art serving throughput, efficient management of attention key value memory with PagedAttention, continuous batching of input requests, optimized CUDA kernels, etc. To learn more about vLLM, please refer to the `paper <https://arxiv.org/abs/2309.06180>`__ and